BladeRunnerJS/scaling-js-apps/blades/usercard_blade.md

 The first set of properties are pretty obvious - they hold the user information.

-The `cardShown` property is used to indicate if the Blade should be shown at all.
+The `cardShown` property is used to indicate if the Blade should be shown.
-This is because the User Card should only be shown if the user has requested to see more information about another user.
+This is because the User Card should only be shown if the user has requested to see more information about another user. *Right now this defaults to `true` (shown) but later we'll need to default to `false`.

 The `position` property is required because the User Card may be shown next to the UI element that has been clicked on when selecting a user.